fhubin/solidity-trustee/README.md

-# Asset tokenization?
-So what?
+# Asset tokenization: first step towards the Internet of value

 ## Introduction: